jamiesonbecker/pyindent/README.md

          'name': 'A blue door This could be a really long line as we 'price': 12.5,
          'tags': ['home', 'blue']}

+    pydedent(pformat(product), amt=4, delim=" ") will have the opposite effect.

 ~~~

-Read all two lines of the source code to see what it does.
+Read all four lines of the source code to see what it does.

-If you need something bigger, check out
+If you need something fancier, check out
 https://github.com/scottt/scottt-bin/blob/master/pyindent